The Great Wall of China: A Timeless Marvel

 Image: Historia/Shutterstock, Shutterstock

-Construction began during the periods known as Spring and Autumn, ranging from 770-476 B.C.
+Construction began during the periods known as Spring and Autumn, ranging from 770 to 476 B.C.
 The sections added corresponded to different eras involving dynasties and factions with competing interests.

 However, work on this structure had ended by the 17th century.
 The work that occurred in this area accounts for most of the present-day form.

 This landmark received UNESCO World Heritage Site status in 1987.
-The State Council passed the Regulation on the Protection of the Great Wall in 2006, with The Cultural Relics Administrative Department controlling preservation efforts.
+The State Council passed the Regulation on the Protection of the Great Wall in 2006, and the Cultural Relics Administrative Department controls preservation efforts.

 Shanhaiguan Meeting the Sea